Skip to main content

 Search Console Settings

-Configure parameter handling in Google Search Console to guide how search engines process your URLs.
+Configure SEO query parameters handling in Google Search Console to guide how search engine crawling bots process your URLs.

 • • Set sorting parameters to "Let Googlebot decide"